igor3187/SPA_MEVN/README.md

 #description of the app SPA_MEVN:

-In this application you can add remove companies.
+In this application you can add and remove companies.
 The company have description like name of company, address, service of activity, number of employees, dewscription of this company and type.